umich-biostatistics/HPC-R-Examples/README.md

 # HPC R Examples

 > [!NOTE]
-> This branch contains slurm files specific to the Biostat Cluster.
+> This branch contains slurm files specific to the BDSI training on Biostat Cluster.

 ## Summary